devzarr/devzarr.github.io/_posts/2022-05-16-pre-release-zarr-2.12.markdown

 ## Appending performance improvement

-The old implementation iterated through all the `old` chunks and removed those that didn’t exist in the `new` chunks.
+The old implementation iterated through all the `old` chunks and removed those that didn't exist in the `new` chunks.
 As a result, it led to significant time delays when appending data to Zarr arrays in cloud services like S3.

 The new and improved implementation will iterate through each dimension and